W.E.B.: Overview

 W.E.B. was originally scheduled to air on Wednesday nights at 10pm Eastern, and debuted on Wednesday, September 13, 1978.
 However, new NBC boss Fred Silverman's decision to scrap the proposed hour-long sitcom Coastocoast, originally announced for the Thursday 10pm slot, caused the network to move W.E.B. to Thursdays.
-It didn't help -- W.E.B. aired just four more episodes, the last on October 5, 1978.
-The show, the sixth lowest-rated network program of the entire 1978–79 season (10.1 rating, 18 share), was replaced with the police drama David Cassidy: Man Under Cover.
+W.E.B. aired four more episodes, the last on October 5, 1978.
+The show, the sixth lowest-rated network program of the entire 1978–79 season (10.1 rating, 18 share), was replaced with the police drama David Cassidy: Man Undercover.

 In a case of life and art imitating each other, W.E.B. was at least partially inspired by the 1976 film Network, starring Faye Dunaway.
 Dunaway's role in the film (ratings-mad TV exec Diana Christensen) was said to have been based on NBC's former daytime programming chief Lin Bolen—who produced W.E.B.
 However, Bolen denied that the Network character was based on her.

 Reception

 Tom Shales wrote that most of W.E.B. was "just dopey-dreadful in a half-entertaining way - no competition for respectable dramas like Lou Grant and Family but no real threat to one's bottom line of boredom, either."
 He described Ellen Cunningham by comparing her to the protagonist in Way Down East, saying that she was "perhaps the most put-upon and abused heroine since Lillian Gish carried a silent-movie baby across the ice floes with the hound dogs yappin' at her heels."
 He also mocked Trans-American Broadcasting by calling it "the only TV network ever to be named after a cola" because of its acronym.
-He only praised the performances of Bellwood, Basehart and Tisch Raye who played Gus Dunlap's wife Christine.
+He only praised the performances of Bellwood, Basehart and Tisch Raye, who played Gus Dunlap's wife Christine.